Debt Management: Strategies for Financial Stability in 2025

 The Current Debt Landscape in America

-- Mortgage Debt: Accounts for approximately $12 trillion, making it the largest share of household debt.
+- Mortgage Debt: Accounts for about $12.5 trillion, maintaining its status as the largest segment of household debt.

-- Student Loans: Over 44 million Americans owe student loans, with an average debt of around $37,000.
+- Student Loans: Over 45 million Americans owe student loans, with an average debt of around $40,000, exacerbated by rising tuition costs.

-- Auto Loans: Total outstanding auto loans stand at $1.5 trillion, with average monthly payments nearing $700.
+- Auto Loans: Total outstanding auto loans are around $1.6 trillion, with average monthly payments now exceeding $750.

 The combination of rising interest rates and inflation underscores the urgent need for effective debt management strategies.